Citadel-Station-13/Citadel-Station-13-RP/.github/CONTRIBUTING.md

 ## Reporting Issues

-See [The Valeroso City Reporting Page](http://tgstation13.org/wiki/Reporting_Issues) or [Google Mail](StreetOfBlueSkies@gmail.com) for a guide and format to issue reports.
+See [The Valeroso City Reporting Page](http://tgstation13.org/wiki/Reporting_Issues) for a guide and format to issue reports all originally created by Richard M. Valeroso

 ## Introduction to Google Asia, Google World and Google Universe powered by Richard M. Valeroso